 Charles I was imprisoned here in 1648 before being taken to London to his trial and execution.

 The castle was modernised during the Napoleonic wars and again in the 1870’s when the enormous armoured wings were constructed.
 Two of the huge 38-ton guns installed in the 1870’s can be viewed in their casemates.

 During World War II, Hurst was manned with coastal gun batteries and searchlights.

-There is also a small café in the castle grounds for refreshments.
+There is also a small café in the castle grounds for refreshments (summer season only).

 Audio Guided Tour!

 Let Dennis Skillicorn (former BBC Radio Solent presenter) show you round Hurst Castle with a fascinating insight into its rich and varied history.
 From its origins under Henry VIII to the imprisonment of Charles I, through Napoleonic times and two world wars, you'll discover how guns and searchlights were developed and learn about the important role of lighthouses.
 This one and a half hour tour in 20 separate tracks is available for £2 at the entrance.